 Once I find a bullet that will perform well at my required distance and suit the animal I am hunting, I will confirm that my rifle has the correct twist rate.
 Manufacturers will list the minimum twist rate for a particular bullet.
 It is important to be at that twist rate or faster to properly stabilize the bullet.
 For example, the 147 ELDM recommends a minimum twist rate of 1:8.
 In that case, you will want to be shooting a rifle with a 1:8 twist or even 1:7.5 twist rate.
 Over-twisting a bullet slightly will still allow it to perform well, whereas under-twisting might not stabilize the bullet properly.

 I like to check all the above information before even searching for ammunition.
 This way, you do not waste any time or money on ammunition that will not work for you or your rifle.
 In most cases, you can find both the velocity and required twist rate on the manufacturer's website.
-If for some reason it is not listed, you can search the Internet and find a relatively close velocity and required twist rate.
+If, for some reason, it is not listed, you can search the Internet and find a relatively close velocity and required twist rate.

 The next and perhaps more fun step is to shoot the ammunition to ensure its performance before your hunt.
-You are not only shooting for groups but also to check your velocity variables.
+You are not only shooting for groups but also checking your velocity variables.
 I pay more attention to my ES (extreme spread) than SD (standard deviation) when checking velocity because I like to ensure that even the rounds outside the norm will be on target.
 An ES of 20 will have 2 inches of elevation difference at 500 yards.
 It is important to note that the elevation differential deviates exponentially as you extend your distance.